Tutte Polynomials for Directed Graphs: Concluding remarks

 \begin{question} What is the complexity of computing $B_D(q,y,z)$ in terms of $|V|$?
 What are the specializations of $B_D(q,y,z)$ which are computable in polynomial time? \end{question}

 In Section~\ref{sec:Tutte-eval}, we gave an interpretation of $T^{(1)}_D(2,0)$, $T^{(2)}_D(2,0)$, and $T^{(2)}_D(0,2)$ as counting some classes of orientations of the mixed graph $D$.
-In view of the known results for the Tutte polynomials, we ask the following question.
+In view of the known results for the Tutte polynomial of graphs, we ask the following question.

 \begin{question} For $i\in\{1,2\}$, is there an interpretations for the evaluations $T_D^{(i)}(1,1)$, $T_D^{(i)}(0,1)$, $T_D^{(i)}(1,0)$, $T_D^{(i)}(2,1)$, and $T_D^{(i)}(1,2)$ as counting some classes of orientations of a mixed graph $D$? \end{question}